 - Non-law students must have at least started the GDL by the time they undertake a mini-pupillage with us.

-If you are unsure whether you are eligible or would like to request an exemption from the above requirements please contact us at the email address below before applying.
+If you are unsure whether you are eligible or would like to request an exemption from the above requirements please contact us at the email address above before applying.

 Applications, taken to be your CV and cover letter, are marked according to the following criteria: